Davide95/telegram-integration-dialogflow/README.md

 You have to run `pip install -r requirements.txt` in the project directory.

-Also, if you want to use wit.ai, you have to install [ffmpeg](https://www.ffmpeg.org/download.html) with `libmp3lame` codecs.
+Also, if you want to use wit.ai for incoming voice messages, you have to install [ffmpeg](https://www.ffmpeg.org/download.html) with `libmp3lame` codecs.

 ### How to run it
 If you want to run the script locally, just type in your terminal: